testcontainers/testcontainers-java/docs/usage/windows_support.md

 ### Testing

-Testcontainers is not regularly tested on Windows, so please consider it to be at an alpha level of readiness.
+Testcontainers is not regularly tested on Windows, so please consider it to be at an beta level of readiness.

 If you wish to use Testcontainers on Windows, please confirm that it works correctly for you before investing significant effort.